 All unsuccessful applicants may choose to have their names placed on a waiting list.
 The waiting list will be kept within relevant priority categories, ranked in order.
 Students on the waiting list may be offered places at a later date if they become available.
 The waiting list will remain current until the beginning of the next enrolment intake.

-Each year applications may be sought by a date determined by the Board of Trustees and may be advertised in daily or community papers, school newsletters circulating in the areas served by the school.
+Each year applications may be sought by a date determined by the School Board and may be advertised in daily or community papers, school newsletters circulating in the areas served by the school.
 All applicants will be advised of the outcome of their application as soon as possible after the closing date.

 ∙ Applicants seeking priority status on the basis of a sibling relationship will be required to produce proof of that relationship.